-6. Which arbitration organisations are commonly used to resolve large commercial disputes?
+6. Which arbitration institutions are commonly used to resolve large commercial disputes?

-There are a number of different institutions that are commonly used in arbitrations seated in England and Wales.
+There are a number of different institutions that are commonly used in international arbitrations seated in England and Wales.
 These include the:

 - International Chamber of Commerce (ICC).

-- London Court of International Arbitration (LCIA).

-- London Maritime Arbitrators Association.
+In 2018, 72 arbitrations were seated in London, representing 10.6% of arbitrations submitted to the ICC in that year. - London Court of International Arbitration (LCIA).
+In 2018, 238 arbitrations were seated in London, representing 88% of arbitrations referred to the LCIA under the LCIA Rules. - London Maritime Arbitrators Association.